labrador-kennel/async-event/docs/tutorials/handling-events.md

 # Handling Events

-Triggering events with async-event is meant to be simple out-of-the-box but also to provide a tremendous amount of power and flexibility with how you can trigger and respond to events.
+Emitting events with async-event is meant to be simple out-of-the-box but also to provide a tremendous amount of power and flexibility with how you can trigger and respond to events.
 Here we'll go over the basics for the most common use cases.